 7. One lift, five generations

 “Meet you at the bottom, Mum,” isn’t a phrase you hear often at ski resorts, but in California it’s becoming commonplace.
-“One of my favourite things about Sierra is the Grandview Express quad,” says Thea Hardy, communications manager at Sierra-at-Tahoe, just south of the lake.
-“Grandpa, mum, uncle, and daughter can all ride up on the chairlift together, take separate runs that suit their individual skill levels, meet safely at the bottom, then do it again—all day long.”
+“One of my favorite things about Sierra is the Grandview Express quad,” says Thea Hardy, communications manager at Sierra-at-Tahoe, just south of the lake.
+“Grandpa, mum, uncle, and daughter can all ride up on the chairlift together, take separate runs that suit their individual skill levels, meet safely at the bottom, and then do it again—all day long.”
 And that’s the stuff of happy memories for all.